 1 Tbsp chili sauce with garlic

-1 red bell pepper, cut into matchstick-size strips
+1 red bell or several mini sweet peppers, cut into matchstick-size strips

 2 green onions, minced